Reasons why to drive a hybrid car - my experience with my new Toyota Prius V wagon.

 • I have to stop the car to switch on safely the electric heated seats or to turne them off.

-• I had a complain with all previous cars I had with thew blind spot in the left mirror.
-I gladly would habe paid a little bit more not having that blind spot.
+• I had a complain with all previous cars with thew blind spot in the left mirror.
+I gladly would have paid a little bit more, by not having that blind spot in the Prius

 • Because of the aerodynamic design you cannot see any longer the curb in front of you.
 A friend had an expensive body job on his Chrysler product because he had hit the curb.
 Toyota should do some brainstorming to find a low cost solution to prevent that.